basuamlk/ServerClient/README.md

 # ServerClient
-This script creates a server and displays how a client and server connect and how they interact, Sending a greeting message to the server (b'Hello server') and receiving a message back (b'Hello client').
+This script creates a server and displays a client and server handshake and how they interact, Sending a greeting message to the server (b'Hello server') and receiving a message back (b'Hello client').
 Server will disconnect if client sends message (b'disconnect').
 ### Run the Server: